 We had Chris with us the entire time and I honestly think that there is not a single place in Kenya that he does not know everything about.
 Thus, we did not need a locally hired guide.
 Moreover, while the gorge is in places narrow, and does twist and bend every which way, it is ultimately quite straight forward, with only a few forks.
 Having said all that, we would strongly suggest you hire a local Maasai guide at the Ranger’s Station.
 They are inexpensive, very knowledgeable and can show you interesting spots you would otherwise likely not simply stumble upon.
 Also, you would be contributing to the local community in the most direct way possible.

 The walls suddenly seemed to close in all around us, turning the sky into a narrow strip of blue somewhere high above.
 The game of light and shadows started playing tricks with our senses of distance and direction.
-Ol Njorowa Gorge winds all the time, its vertical cliffs obstructing the view, save for the few metres ahead, until the next sharp corner.
+Ol Njorowa Gorge winds left and right all the time.
+Its vertical cliffs obstruct the view, save for the few metres ahead, until the next sharp corner.
 The rock faces are generally bare until about half way up, clearly delineating the level the wild waters reach during the rainy season.
-Above that, they are covered with a lush tapestry of creepers, vines, and small shrubs of all kinds.
-In a few places, there are also bunches of graffiti, etched into the soft rock, one of those human habits I could never quite comprehend.
+Above that, a lush tapestry of creepers, vines, and small shrubs of all kinds cover the walls.
+In a few places, there are also bunches of graffiti, etched into the soft rock.
+That is one of those human habits I could never quite comprehend.

 I can imagine that the walls of the gorge would be a heaven for any geology buff out there.
 There are myriad layer of various sediments, providing a direct glimpse into the Earth’s history.
 For the rest of us, they were not any less amazing though.

-As we progressed deeper into the belly of the labyrinth, the walls got ever closer, until the sky was but a thin blue line above us.
+As we progressed deeper into the belly of the labyrinth, the walls got ever closer.
+At the end, the sky became a thin blue line above us.
 I could not even spread my arms elbow wide at one point.
-The feeling was amazing though, being seemingly at the mercy of the unseen earthly forces, able to crush as at a whim.
-I have been to a number of other gorges, the Siq in Petra springs to mind, but although generally longer and deeper, none of them felt so wild and untamed as this one.
-I guess that is one of those things that makes Africa what it is – most destinations are made just accessible, but never gentrified, as is the case in many places elsewhere that often feel too tamed.
+The feeling was amazing though.
+We all felt seemingly at the mercy of the unseen earthly forces, able to crush us at a whim.
+I have been to a number of other gorges, the Siq in Petra springs to mind.
+Although generally longer and deeper, none of them felt so wild and untamed as this one.
+I guess that is one of those things that makes Africa what it is.
+Most destinations are made just accessible, but never gentrified, as is the case in many places elsewhere that often feel too tamed.

 This extremely narrow stretch of the gorge, ended in a dead end that was absolutely worth the trek.
-It is named The Devil’s Bedroom and once you get there, you sort of understand the pun.
-They could have also named it after a cauldron, for its steep, tall sides seem to enclose and encroach you from all sides.
-I can imagine that it becomes a sort of a circular waterfall during the rainy season, not unlike Gljúfrabúi, the hidden waterfall in Iceland, albeit far more dangerous.
-We spent a few meditative moments there, everybody seemingly lost in their own thoughts, and then headed back, I think the same way we came in.
+It is named the Devil’s Bedroom and once you get there, you sort of understand the pun.
+They could have also named it after a cauldron, to be honest.
+Its steep, tall sides seem to enclose and encroach you from all sides.
+I can imagine that it becomes a sort of a circular waterfall during the rainy season.
+It reminded me of Gljúfrabúi, the hidden waterfall in Iceland, albeit far more dangerous.
+We spent a few meditative moments there, everybody seemingly lost in their own thoughts.
+Afterwards, we headed back, I think the same way we came in.

 While the sandy bottom of the gorge and its steep, almost vertical sides are bone-dry most of the time, do be careful.
 The extensive network of natural canals and underground channels, combined with the erratic nature of rains in this part of the country, can cause deadly flash floods with little or no warning at all.
 These are extremely dangerous and the last one, in September 2019, killed 7 people.
 There are rudimentary escape routes in several spots along the gorge, basically strong ropes attached to the canyon sides.
 They are almost impossible for anybody not in a good shape to use, but nonetheless do pay attention and remember where the last one you passed by is.

 Once we reached the river bed, we turned the other way though, and walked downstream for a while.
 It was absolutely enchanting, oddly relaxing and exhilarating at the same time.
-We hopped across the trickling stream, all that was left of the river this late in the dry season, several times, to check out various sulphuric springs, some of which were dangerously hot.
-At the end, we climbed out of the canyon and headed back to the Ranger’s Station, having successfully navigated our way through yet another pop-up Maasai market, this one actually selling some quite authentic looking trinkets.
+The trickling stream was all that was left of the river this late in the dry season.
+We hopped across it several times, to check out various sulphuric springs, some of which were dangerously hot.
+At the end, we climbed out of the canyon and headed back to the Ranger’s Station.
+We had to navigate our way through yet another pop-up Maasai market though.
+The sellers here actually sold some quite authentic looking trinkets.

 We drove back to Nairobi the same way, via the Escarpment Road.
 The traffic was extremely dense, but that provided ample opportunities for observing our surroundings in great detail.
 The sheer amount of unknown species of trees, some in bloom, yet other bearing fruits, Maasai in wonderful garbs tending to their cattle, or just going after some business or another, but also shacks in bad state of repair with kids running all around them, was truly staggering and eye-opening.

-However, as we climbed up the steep uphill section and reached the observation point there, it was all quickly forgotten as the Great Rift Valley opened before our eyes.
+However, as we climbed up the steep uphill section and reached the observation point there, it was all quickly forgotten.
+The Great Rift Valley opened before our eyes yet again.
 There was no fog is sight this time.
 The Valley was lit by the warm rays of the setting sun and appeared absolutely enormous.
-We stopped the car by one of the many souvenir shops dotted along this exposed stretch of the road and stood there in awe for what seemed like hours, although in reality the sunsets in the Equatorial Africa are rapid, if magnificent.
+We stopped the car by one of the many souvenir shops dotted along this exposed stretch of the road.
+All of us stood there in awe for what seemed like hours.
+However, in reality the sunsets in the Equatorial Africa are rapid, if magnificent.

 By the time the Sun set down, the hyraxes went their own ways, and some of our group bargained unsuccessfully for ubiquitous Maasai trinkets, it was time to get back into the car and bring this day to a close.